Hexagon/pup/docs/service.md

 Make sure to replace `/home/user/.deno/bin/deno` with the actual path of your deno executable, which can be found by running `which deno` at the console.

 You should also replace `/path/to/your/pup.json` with the actual path.

+Finally you should add a version specifier to `https://deno.land/x/pup/pup.ts`, like `https://deno.land/x/pup@1.0.0-alpha-25/pup.ts`, Find the latest version at <https://deno.land/x/pup>.

 Note that systemd always expects full paths.